 He has also led conferences and congregations in international mission building churches, clinics, parsonages, orphanages and schools in Zimbabwe and Nigeria.

 Bishop Schol received a bachelor’s degree from Moravian College and a masters and doctors degree from Boston University.
 He has helped start six nonprofit organizations and has served on the boards of Sibley Hospital, American University (chaired the academic affairs committee), Wesley Theological Seminary, Jane Bancroft Foundation (founding president), The Board of Child Care, United Methodist Archives and History (chairperson), United Methodist Communications, Wesley Enhanced Living, United Methodist Communities, A Future With Hope, Drew University (chairs the School of Theology), Centenary College, The Pennington School, Moravian College, and the New Jersey Coalition for Diverse and Inclusive Schools, Inc.

 Bishop Schol is married to Beverly Schol.
-They have three grown children, Mark, Kristin and Rebecca, and two grandchildren.
+They have three grown children, Mark, Kristin and Rebecca, and three grandchildren.
 His hobbies and interests include family, reading, running, photography and travel.